Alfresco/docs-alfresco/search-services/latest/upgrade/breaking-changes-1.x.md

 When using Search Services 1.x, the content stored in `doc:attachment` is indexed and searchable.
 From Search Services 2.x, the property `doc:attachment` is indexed but the content is not.
 So searching by content of the property is not working.

 In order to support this Content Model from Search Services 2.x, secondary `d:content` fields must be converted to `associations` with `cm:content` nodes.
-The following sample Content Model applies this conversion to the previous model.
+The following sample Content Model applies this conversion to the previous model:

 ```xml
 <type name="doc:sample">